Hard Money Business Loan Options: The Essential Guide

 What are Hard Money Business Loans?

 A hard money business loan is secured using real property as collateral.
 It differs from traditional business loans in that the collateral is the main determining factor for approval, as opposed to conventional requirements like a personal credit score, time in business, and annual revenue.
+These loans are more common in this real estate investment sector, but can be used for business financing.

 These short-term loans largely came from the world of real estate, where investors would take out a loan to finance renovating a property to flip it.
 Property investors use these loans when they don’t have the cash reserves to flip a property on their own.
 In theory, a real estate investor would acquire a property with a hard money loan, use the property as collateral, renovate it, and then sell it for profit and pay off the loan.
+Hard money loans are also called bridge loans in this context.

 How do Hard Money Loans work?